tikalk/full-Stack-12-factors/articles/11-Factor-11.md

 ### 4. WebSockets

 WebSockets provide a full-duplex communication channel over a single, long-lasting TCP connection.
-Unlike HTTP, which is stateless and request-response based, WebSockets allow for ongoing, bi-directional communication.
+Unlike HTTP, which is stateless and request-response based, WebSockets allow for ongoing, multi-directional communication.

 - **Strengths:**

   - **Real-time communication:** Perfect for applications that need instant, ongoing updates.
   - **Low latency:** Eliminates the delays from HTTP request/response cycles.
-  - **Bi-directional:** Both client and server can send messages at any time.
+  - **Multi-directional:** Not limited to just client-server communication; enables multiple participants (multiple clients, servers, or services) to communicate simultaneously through the same connection or network of connections.
   - **Efficient:** Once established, data transfer is very efficient.

 - **Considerations:**